oh-hey-world/ohheyworld-platform/README.md

 ## Vision

+Imagine a travel experience like the following...

+I arrive in a Chiang Mai on a Wednesday morning.
+Turn on my phone, and am greeted with a push notification, “You have 6 personalized gems waiting…” I click.

+- I see a promotion for 20% off ZIP lining with Flight of the Gibbon (which is an awesome day trip I went on last year).
+I book it with one click.
+- A great photo of a pagoda at night.
+- A tip from a local food junky who lives in Chiang Mai to visit the Mrs Pa’s Smoothies at Chiang Mai gate.
+Directions are one click away.
+- A recommendation that Anoma is a great, quiet place to stay once, with superb wifi.
+- Tomorrow (Thursday) is trivia night at the UN Pub.
+- Punspace is the co-working spot where geeks work during the day.

+Ok, awesome.
+But I have a question, “where is the best place to get decent American food”?
+(I wouldn’t ask that given Thai is my favorite food, but I know many would) No problem, there is a prompt to type my question in, knowing I’ll get a response from a trusted human within minutes.
+Oops, one more question.
+“Where can I get a haircut near Chiang Mai gate?”
+Boom, an answer hits my phone a few minutes later, with directions from my hotel one click away and a quick recommendation to take a Songthaew for 20 baht instead of a cab for 100.

+All information is personalized, based on my likes, dislikes, and past travel habits.
+No spam.
+Everything is vetted and curated.
+This arrival experience exists for every city in the world.

+So, **how do we get there**?

+A community of like minded travel techies who believe in more connected and socially conscious travel experiences -- all of whom have the overarching goal of getting more people to explore the world in person rather than just from their computer screen & television screen.
+Those who have traveled extensively know that travel leads to a better, more balanced perspective on the world.

 We think of Oh Hey World an open-source location sharing platform that acts as a free, flexible, fundamental building block for travel startups of any size.
 Whether you are just creating a content site for one country, or a full blown venture funded startup, there is something here for you.

 Oh Hey World is: